monojit18/ContainerApps/Blog-LogicApp-README.md

 # Run Logic App Anywhere

-Logic App *Standard* tier or [Single Tenant Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare) has now provided the opportunity to build and containerize logic app and thus allowing it to run anywhere - any Cloud or on-Prem.
+Logic App *Standard* tier or [Single Tenant Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare) has now provided the opportunity to build and containerize logic app and thus allowing it to run anywhere - *any Cloud, On-Prem or any Infrastructure*.
 This is hosted as an extension on the Azure Functions runtime and like Azure Function, needs a Storage account to store its state.

 This also means that this containerized version of Logic App can now be hosted on managed K8s services like [AKS](https://docs.microsoft.com/en-us/azure/aks/) as well as Serverless Container offerings like [Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/) or on-Prem Bare metal.
 This implies that developers can now design, develop, build and run Logic App end-to-end locally; finally when everuthing is running fine and then deploy anywhere as they want!